-- 4. Click the License Server radio button. - 5.
-Enter the server name in the Host field and the port number into the Port field. - If you are using a default server port in the range between 27000 and 27009 inclusive, omit the port number. - 6.
-After you add your license sources, click Add.
-The new license is added to the list of server licenses shown in the ARM License Manager dialog box.
+- 6. Select License Server to specify the floating license server. - Enter the floating license server host name in the Host field and the port number in the Port field.
+If you are using a default server port in the range between 27000 and 27009 inclusive, omit the port number. - 8.
+After you add your license sources, click Finish to add the license server to the list of license sources for your computer.
+The new license server is added to the list of server licenses shown in the ARM License Manager dialog box.